elb-pr/progressive-claude-system-prompt-mcp/README.md

-# System Prompt Retrieval Remote MCP server
+# System Prompt Retrieval

-## Cloudflare Worker for your system prompts or otherwise
+- Remote MCP server via Cloudflare Workers

+## Progesssive Disclosure

 You can essentially now have a system prompt of any size you like.
 Your could inline skills, entire books.
 Anything really.